OFS/opae-sdk/doc/src/fpga_tools/mem_tg/mem_tg.md

 `-m,--mem-channel`

-Target memory bank for test to run on (0 indexed)
+Target memory banks for test to run on (0 indexed).
+Multiple banks seperated by ', '. '-m all' will use every channel enumerated in MEM_TG_CTRL
+Example: to run on channels 1 and 2:            -m 0, 1
+Example: to run on all available channels:      -m all

 default: 0

 `--loops`